captainys/YSFLIGHT/Documentation/DAT Files.md

 > GUNINTVL 0.075

 Defines the interval (in seconds) between bullets firing.
 Note that all MACHNGUN and MACHNGNX weapons fire at the same time.
+If not defined, YSFlight defaults to 0.075.

 <br>

 ## GUNDIREC

-> GUNDIREC  0.0m 0.0m -1.0m     #MACHINE GUN DIRECTION
+> GUNDIREC  0.0m 0.0m -1.0m

 Defines the direction (unit vector) of the MACHNGUN.
 Note: Setting to 0m 0m 0m shoots directly north or south regardless of aircraft attitude